Please note that the English Language Version of these competition rules (‘the Rules’) is binding.

 (4) Any entry that cannot be authenticated or is not of an acceptable quality will be disqualified.

-(5) Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking, and multiple exposure taken at the same location at the same time are permitted providing that they are reported within the caption information and comply with the Competition’s principles of authenticity so that they do not deceive the viewer or misrepresent the reality of nature.
+(5) Digital adjustments including tone and contrast, burning, dodging, cropping, sharpening, noise reduction, minor cleaning work, HDR, stitched panoramas, focus stacking, and multiple exposure taken at the same location at the same time are permitted providing that they comply with the Competition’s principles of authenticity so that they do not deceive the viewer or misrepresent the reality of nature.

-(6) Information regarding any post-processing that any entry receives must be detailed accurately and honestly.
-While digital adjustments are allowed, adding or removing objects, animals or parts of animals, plants, people etc, is not.
+(6) While digital adjustments are allowed, adding or removing objects, animals or parts of animals, plants, people etc, is not.

-(7) Caption information must be complete and accurate, and provide the following:
+(7) Caption information must be complete, true and accurate, and provide the following:

-(i) description (behaviour observed; background story; exact location; if any bait was used, and if so of what nature; if the species is listed on the International Union for Conservation of Nature [IUCN] Red List; if the species is of scientific interest);
+(i) description (behaviour observed; background story; exact location; if any bait was used, and if so of what nature; if the species is of scientific interest);

-(8) Entrants should not include their name in either the caption or entry title, or on the image itself.
+(8) Entrants should not include their name in the caption or on the image itself.
 EXIF details should be kept intact (eg camera, lens, exposure etc).

 (1) An independent panel of experts comprising a chair and judges (‘the Jury’) will be appointed by the Owners to select and award approximately one hundred (100) submissions for presentation from both the Adult Competition and the Young Competition.